sanjanb/langchain/_posts/2024-01-02-lesson-02-langchain-basics.md

 	<div class="callout-title">Reflection Prompts</div>
 	<p>Pick one real problem you want to solve.
 Sketch (on paper) which of the six components you’d use and why.
 Circle uncertain areas—that’s where experimentation belongs.</p>
 </div>

+{% comment %} Converted above raw callout to include for consistency {% endcomment %}
+{% include callout.html type="tip" title="Reflection Prompts" %}
+Pick one real problem you want to solve.
+Sketch (on paper) which of the six components you’d use and why.
+Circle uncertain areas—that’s where experimentation belongs.
+{% endinclude %}

 ---